sjorsvanheuveln/express-react-boilerplate/README.md

 ESlint is showing some annoying errors only on the desktop this morning.
 Fixed it 5 minutes later.
 Disabled HMR for production.
+Updated Dekstop npm
+  -> New major version of npm available!
+6.14.12 → 7.13.0
+  -> npm -v (check version)

+## Epiphanies ##
+Being angry or in an angry position is just an excuse for not facing uncertainty/insecurity.
+It stops the creativity.